 Salmon Wellington:

-• Flour your surface and lay out your puff pastry.
+- Flour your surface and lay out your puff pastry.
 Cut it evenly in two.
-Roll out the puff pastry into a rectangle until it is a size large enough to wrap your salmon: big enough to have an inch folded over at the narrow top and bottom edge of the filet, and the lengthwise sides are wide enough to fold over and overlap (wrap)the entire fish so it is completely covered.
+Roll out the puff pastry into a rectangle until it is a size large enough to wrap your salmon: big enough to have an inch folded over at the short end of the filet, and the lengthwise sides are wide enough to fold over and overlap (wrap)the entire fish so it is completely covered.

-• Place a salmon filet in the center of the puff pasty.
-Spoon half of the spinach mixture evenly on top of the salmon.
-Fold up the top and bottom (shorter edges) of the puff pastry over the ends.
-Fold up one lengthwise side of the puff pastry over the salmon and egg wash the edges.
-Fold over the other side to overlap and press to make sure all seams are adhered.
+- Spoon half of the spinach mixture on the middle of one of the puff pastries in a narrow rectangle the same shape as your salmon filet.
+Place a salmon filet on top of the spinach mixture, dijon side against the spinach.
+Fold up the puff pastry over the short ends of the salmon.
+Then, fold up one long side of the puff pastry to cover half the width of the salmon.
+Egg wash the long edge of this piece of puff pastry and fold over the other side to overlap and press to make sure all seams are adhered.
 Check for holes and be sure to press them closed so there is no leakage.
 Repeat with other salmon filet.